-For units accessible to, or adaptable for, persons with mobility, vision or hearing impairments, households containing at least one person with such an impairment will have first priority (as applicable) for a particular apartment feature.
+Households containing at least one person with mobility, vision, or sensory impairment, will have first priority (as applicable) for a particular unit feature.

-Current residents who require accessible/adaptable apartments will be given priority over applicants requiring the same type of apartment.
+Current residents who require accessible/adaptable units will be given priority over applicants requiring the same type of unit.
 If a tenant is transferred as a reasonable accommodation to a household member's verified disability, the owner will pay the costs (not to include transfer of utilities) associated with the transfer, unless doing so would be an undue financial/administrative burden.

-When there are no residents or applicants who need the features of existing accessible units, persons without disabilities may move into those apartments.
-However, they must agree to move to an available apartment of the appropriate bedroom size with no such design features, if an applicant or current resident requires that accessible unit.
+When there are no residents or applicants who need the features of existing accessible units, persons without disabilities may move into those units.
+However, they must agree to move to an available unit of the appropriate bedroom size with no such design features, if an applicant or current resident requires that accessible unit.